SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 The tagged value is an IEEE-754 64-bit double-precision floating-point number accommodated in 61 bits.
 However, to accommodate the 64 bits into 61 bits, immediate floats give up 3 bits in the exponent offset, storing only 8 out of 11 bits of exponent.
 The VM verifies that only immediate floats that do not lose information in this format are encoded as immediates.
-For floats that do not satisfy this constraint, floats use a boxed representation as explained in *@sec:boxing@*.
+For floats that do not satisfy this constraint, floats use a boxed representation as explained in Section *@sec:boxing@*.

 ![64 bits `SmallFloat` immediate.](figures/64bitsFloatImmediate.pdf width=100&label=fig:64bitsfloatimm)

 Figure *@fig:64bitsfloatimm@* shows the structure of a `SmallFloat`.
-The sign bit is moved the the lowest bit of the tagged value, and the highest 3 bits of the exponent are lost.
+The sign bit is moved to the lowest bit of the tagged value, and the highest 3 bits of the exponent are lost.

 #### Boxed Native Objects
 @sec:boxing

-Numbers that cannot be encoded as immediates need to either gracefully fail or implement a fallback mechanism.
+Numbers that cannot be encoded as _immediates_ need to either gracefully fail or implement a fallback mechanism.
 After arithmetics, if a number does not fit in the 61 bits of a tagged pointer the runtime creates a boxed object with the result.
 Boxed numbers are byte objects that contain the native number encoded in their byte slots.

 Boxed numbers in Pharo include large integers (instances of `LargePositiveInteger` and `LargeNegativeInteger`) and boxed floats (instances of `BoxedFloat64`).
 Large integers implement variable-sized integers and represent arbitrary large integers as a string of bytes.
-Boxed floats are instead of fixed size: they represent IEEE-754 double precision floating-point numbers, and store 8 bytes the corresponding float.
+Boxed floats are instead of fixed size: they represent IEEE-754 double-precision floating-point numbers, and store 8 bytes the corresponding float.

 ### Object Header
 @sec:header